hellostealth/stealth/docs/controllers/sessions/step_to_at.md

 step_to_at Time.now.next_week, flow: 'hello'
 ```

-At the specified time (next week in this case), Xip will set the session's flow to `hello` and the state will be set to the **first** state in that flow (as defined by the [FlowMap](../../flows/flowmap.md)).
+At the specified time (next week in this case), Stealth will set the session's flow to `hello` and the state will be set to the **first** state in that flow (as defined by the [FlowMap](../../flows/flowmap.md)).
 The corresponding controller action in the `HellosController` will also be called.

 {% hint style="info" %}
 The flow name can also be specified as a symbol.